-Uganda: The Uganda annual report for 2014 shows 515 ranched skins being exported to the Republic of Korea.
-A further 600 ranched skins were reported as exports to the same destination in 2015 and 500 in 2016.
+Uganda: The Uganda annual report for 2015 shows 600 ranched skins being exported to the Republic of Korea and a further 500 ranched skins were reported as exports to the same destination in 2016.
+No report has been received from either the Republic of Korea or Uganda for 2017.

-Zambia: Zambia reported exporting 44,233 skins in 2014, 65,998 in 2015 and 112,374 skins in 2016.
-The main importer has been Singapore but in 2015 and 2016 large numbers were exported to Zimbabwe.
-All skins were from ranching operations and the increase appears to be the result of these operations reducing stock levels5.
+Zambia: Zambia reported exporting 65,998 skins in 2015 and 112,374 skins in 2016.
+The main importer has traditionally been Singapore but in 2015 and 2016 large numbers were exported to Zimbabwe.
+All skins were from ranching operations and the increase appears to be the result of these operations reducing stock levels4.
+Importers reported 31,853 skins in 2017 but most of these were probably exported in 2016.
+Zambia reported exporting only two skins of ranched animals to Singapore.

 Zimbabwe: Exports of skins of this species reported by Zimbabwe in its annual reports are in most years substantially lower than those reported by importers and also the figures supplied by the Crocodile Farmers Association of Zimbabwe (CFAZ); the CFAZ figures have therefore been used in this analysis as a precautionary measure (see Table 3).
 However it should be noted that not all skins exported from Zimbabwe are produced by CFAZ members and therefore it is likely that no set of figures accurately represents a complete record of Zimbabwe's skin exports.
-In 2014 CFAZ reported almost 91,000 skins in 2014 as opposed to the annual report figure of 38,885; importers reported over 100,000 skins from Zimbabwe in that year.
-In 2015, Zimbabwe reported 65,429 skins while CFAZ reported nearly 125,000 and importers 131,000.
+In 2015 CFAZ reported almost 125,000 skins as opposed to the annual report figure of 65,429; importers reported over 140,000 skins from Zimbabwe in that year.
 In 2016 CFAZ reported 113,491 as opposed to 41,753 shown in Zimbabwe's annual report to CITES.
+No report has been received from Zimbabwe for 2017.